Nhahan/function-location/README.md

 # Return Value

-The `locate()` function returns the source file path of the currently executing function as a string.
+The `locateV8()` function returns the source file path of the currently executing function as a string.

 # License